 top of page

-Knotweed Treatment Options
+Knotweed Treatment & Removal Options

 Eradicating knotweed can be a challenging problem.
-It can take years to completely remove an infestation and expose you to costly consequences due to current legislation.
+It can take years to completely remove an infestation and can expose you to costly consequences due to current legislation.

 To mitigate risks you should seek the services of a company specialising in domestic or commercial knotweed eradication to guarantee removal and, to avoid legal complications from future occupiers and affected neighbours.